 - Kernel-backed documents enable code in any text file (Markdown, Python, R, LaTeX, etc.) to be run interactively in any Jupyter kernel.

 - Notebook cell outputs can be mirrored into their own tab, side by side with the notebook, enabling simple dashboards with interactive controls backed by a kernel.

 - Multiple views of documents with different editors or viewers enable live editing of documents reflected in other viewers.
-For example, it is easy to have live preview of Markdown, CSV, or Vega/Vega-Lite documents.
+For example, it is easy to have live preview of Markdown, Delimiter-separated Values, or Vega/Vega-Lite documents.